itshiyalovesx/assignment-1-blockchain-s4142692/README.md

 **BlockChain Technology Assignment 1 - Crypto Data- s4142692**

+All Source Codes: From Google AI Gemini, and made few alterations to it

 Blockchain Cryptography Demonstrations
  Hash Functions, Merkle Trees, and Digital Signatures *All output is printed in green*